-The geodetic coordinates of a point, related to the Earth's Reference Ellipsoid, are the geocentric longitude λ , geodetic latitude φ , and geodetic altitude h, represented in Figure 12.
+The geodetic coordinates of a point, related to the Earth's Reference Ellipsoid, are the geocentric longitude λ , geodetic latitude φ , and geodetic altitude h, represented in figure 14.

-The geocentric latitude φ ', geocentric radius ρ and the geocentric distance d are also represented in Figure 12.
+The geocentric latitude φ ', geocentric radius ρ and the geocentric distance d are also represented in figure 14.

-The parameters a, e and f, i.e. the semi-major axis, the first eccentricity and the flattening of the Earth's Reference Ellipsoid (see section 8.2.2), define the equations that express these other parameters.
+The parameters \mathbf{a} , \mathbf{e} and \mathbf{f} , i.e. the semi-major axis, the first eccentricity and the flattening of the Earth's Reference Ellipsoid (see section 8.3.2), define the equations that express these other parameters.

-Figure 12: Geodetic position
+Figure 14: Geodetic position